a-da/python-ciur/README.rst

 Command Line Interface
 ----------------------

-    >>> ciur --url "http://example.org" --rules="example.org.ciur"
+    bash> ciur --url "http://example.org" --rules="example.org.ciur"
     {
         "root": {
             "name": "Example Domain",
-            "paragrapth": "This domain is established to be used for illustrative examples in documents.
+            "paragraph": "This domain is established to be used for illustrative examples in documents.
 You may use this\n    domain in examples without prior coordination or asking for permission."
         }
     }

 Python ciur API
 ---------------

-   >>> import ciur
+    >>> import ciur.shortcuts
-   >>> ciur.parse(url="http://example.org", rules="example.org.ciur")
+    >>> ciur.shortcuts.pretty_parse("example.org.ciur", "http://example.org")
     {
          "root": {
              "name": "Example Domain",
-            "paragrapth": "This domain is established to be used for illustrative examples in documents.
+             "paragraph": "This domain is established to be used for illustrative examples in documents.
 You may use this\n    domain in examples without prior coordination or asking for permission."
          }
      }

 Developer Guide
 ===============